OpenClaw Security Hardening Guide for VPS Deployments

 - Disable password login when possible.

-- Disable direct root password login.
+- Disable direct root password login when possible.

 - Use a dedicated administrative user with sudo privileges.